Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 Follow a consistent schedule

-Changing your typical sleep schedule to stay up late on Friday and sleep in on Saturday can be a delightful break in routine.
+Changing your typical sleep schedule to stay up late on Friday and sleep in on Saturday can be an enjoyable break in routine.
 However, it can confuse your body’s internal clock.
 You might find it helpful to be as consistent as you can about going to bed and waking up each day.
-Unfortunately, that involves eliminating naps as well.

 Design a bedtime routine

-While parents with young children swear by their bedtime routines, a bedtime routine may also benefit adults.
+While many parents swear by bedtime routines for their children, a bedtime routine may also benefit adults.
 A nighttime ritual that includes activities such as reading, bathing, and listening to relaxing music may signal to your body that it’s time to wind down.

 Getty/AnnaStills